matt1187/3.3V-adventure/README.md

-# disclaim
+# Disclaim
-Risk of modification, it is not my fault, if your board or CPU dies.
+It is your risk of modification, it is not my fault, if your board or CPU dies.

 # License